 Ants have a reputation for being great workers.
 Their work ethic is relentless, continually on the lookout for food, and they seem impossible to evict.
 That is until now.

-So let’s get down and dirty with the diatomaceous earth 101.
+So let’s get down and dirty with the DE 101.

 What You'll Learn

 - 2 Does it Kill or Prevent Ants?